fasky/IGME-230/230-project-1-content.md

 Hit combos/ hit counter - show the user how good they are doing.

-Satisfying enemy deaths and power-up obtainment.
+Satisfying enemy deaths and power-up obtainment - make the player feel like they achieved something.

 Using WASD to attack, throw punches, hit, etc.

 Using arrow keys to move.

+Enemies have own attacks, depend on player distance.

+QTEs in climax of game with spear.

+May have only one enemy of each type - unique.

 ### Controls
 Keyboard - WASD (fighting) and arrow keys (moving).